RishitAgheraCA/realtime_call_transcript_asterisk/README.md

 [![Watch Demo Video]](https://drive.google.com/file/d/1Z2PolJq512NwrvhNrW57QdfzCy0lhZoD/view)

-# Real-Time Speech-to-Text System
+# Real-Time Speech-to-Text Call Transcription and Streaming

 ## Overview
 This project is a real-time Speech-to-Text (STT) system designed to transcribe live calls and provide summarized insights using AI.
-It integrates a VoIP calling framework with STT and AI-based summarization to enhance call analysis and automation.
+It integrates a VoIP calling framework with STT and AI-based summarization to enhance call analysis and automation

+Note: This project contains only python backend that works with asterisk.

 ## Features
 - **Real-time call transcription** using Google Speech-to-Text API